antoshkaplus/Environment/PC_Building/Mustang.md

 #### Progress:

 Intel performance optimizer showed frequency 4.8 GHz.

-@5 we get > 1.4V on BIOS screen - drop consideration.
+* @5 we get > 1.4V on BIOS screen - drop consideration.
-@4.9 Prime 95 fails AVX2 with blue screen.
+* @4.9 Prime 95 fails AVX2 with blue screen.
     Without AVX2 still getting an error on one of the workers.
     Could do offsets for AVX but don't consider it worth it.
-@4.8 can do AVX2 temp are in 90s.
+* @4.8 can do AVX2 temp are in 90s.
 Cores #2#3 (init #0) get hot.
     Got error in the stress test.
 Without AVX2 the system looks stable.

 To ensure stability we will run Prime95 Small FFT with AVX and AVX2 on.
-Monitor CPU Max values: VCore, Power Consumption, Temperature.

-Stability was achived at 4.7Ghz and -0.045V offset: 1.320V, 168.96W, 91C
+* Stability was achived @4.7Ghz and -0.045V offset: 1.320V, 168.96W, 91C
-Still unstable, reducing to -0.04V offset.
+* Error discovered on Windows Prime95, reducing to -0.04V offset.